jonretting/geforce-driver-check/README.md

 -----
 - Requires CYGWIN
 - Currently supports only Windows 7 x64 and Windows 8 x64
-- Works with Desktop and Notebook Graphics adapaters
+- Works with Desktop and Notebook Graphics adapters
 - No configuration needed to run, simply bash the slut
 - Compares your current version with latest available from Nvidias website
 - Downloads latest version if current version is older
-- Option to Force-Reinstall latest version will verify integrity of downloaded archive, and act acordingly
+- Option to Force-Reinstall latest version will verify integrity of downloaded archive, and act accordingly
 - Will search your Program Files (x86/x64) for 7-Zip (7z.exe) will prompt for optional creation of symlink'
 - If 7zip is not found, GDC will prompt to download x64 msi, then prompt to attended or unattended install
-- Supports the international driver package version when "-i" is envoked
+- Supports the international driver package version when "-i" is invoked
 - Only installs Display Driver, HD Audio, and PshyX
-- User interaction required before download/install procedure (unless [-s] or [-y] is envoked)
+- User interaction required before download/install procedure (unless [-s] or [-y] is invoked)
 - Displays Nvidia installation progress box
-- Runs driver setup with all driver packages when [-A] is envoked enables [-a] aswell
+- Runs driver setup with all driver packages when [-A] is invoked enables [-a] as well
 - You can check and see if a new version is available with [-C] won't prompt to download and continue
 - Extracts new display driver by default to /cygdrive/c/NVIDIA/GDC-"driver-ver#"
 - The -r option will enable Nvidia driver installer to prompt user to reboot if needed (untested)